Fort Worth Premises Liability Lawyer

 It’s important to note that owners might be liable for injuries to young trespassers caused by an attractive nuisance.
 An attractive nuisance is a “hazardous object or condition on the land that is likely to attract children who are unable to appreciate the risk posed by the object or condition.”

 Premises liability is a broad term that applies to a lot of different types of accident cases.
-At Stephens Law Firm, PLLC, we represent clients who have sustained injuries in all types of premises liability cases, including:
+At Stephens Law Firm, PLLC, Jason represents clients who have sustained injuries in all types of premises liability cases, including:

 - Amusement park accidents